Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation: Experiments

 \item \textbf{Clinical Interpretability:} Rate-In's uncertainty maps align with anatomical structures and boundaries, making them more interpretable.
 It facilitates the integration of statistical uncertainty into clinical decision-making.

 \end{itemize}

-These qualitative observations are supported quantitatively by performance metrics across our test set.
-Table~\ref{tab:segmentation} summarizes the metrics for each segmentation task and dropout policy.
+These qualitative observations are quantitatively supported by test set performance metrics.
+Table~\ref{tab:segmentation} summarizes results for each segmentation task and dropout policy.
 Rate-In consistently outperforms benchmarks in uncertainty metrics such as ECE and BUC across most anatomical zones.
-For instance, in regions with inherent boundary ambiguity, Rate-In shows enhanced capability in quantifying uncertainty at region interfaces, evidenced by higher BUC scores in the Transitional zone.
-This improved boundary characterization is critical for clinical applications where precise delineation between overlapping anatomical zones impacts diagnostic accuracy.
+For instance, in regions with boundary ambiguity, Rate-In enhances uncertainty quantification at region interfaces, as reflected by higher BUC scores in the Transitional zone.
+This improved boundary characterization is critical for clinical applications where precise delineation of overlapping anatomical zones affects diagnostic accuracy.

-The results demonstrate that Rate-In's information-theoretic approach to adjusting dropout rates produces uncertainty estimates that are both more accurate and more clinically meaningful.
-The method's ability to maintain focused uncertainty patterns while preserving anatomical detail makes it particularly valuable for medical imaging applications where precision and reliability are paramount.
+Results show that Rate-In's information-theoretic dropout rates adjustment yields more accurate and clinically meaningful uncertainty estimates.
+Its ability to retain focused uncertainty while preserving anatomical detail makes it particularly valuable for medical imaging applications where precision and reliability are paramount.

 Figure~\ref{fig:seg_sen} illustrates the impact of dropout rates on information loss across network layers.
-In the pre-trained U-Net model, the decoder layers experience a significant decline in information, with a reduction of approximately 40\% as dropout rates increase from 5\% to 20\%.
-In contrast, the encoder layers are less affected, showing smaller changes in structural similarity with varying dropout rates.
+In a pre-trained U-Net model, the decoder layers lose about 40\% of information as dropout rates increase from 5\% to 20\%, while encoder layers remain more stable.
 This suggests that Rate-In effectively allocates dropout rates to minimize information loss where it is most critical.